-Aaron is an architect at Wayfair.
+Aaron is a Staff Database Reliability Engineer at Stack Overflow.
 We don't want to say he's old, but his experience dates back to a time when SQL Server 6.5 was considered "modern."
 He writes here at sqlperformance.com, over at sqlblog.org, and at MSSQLTips.

 Playing around today, I discovered that I couldn't connect to my local named instance using the dedicated administrator connection.
 This post shows why and explains how you can avoid getting locked out of your own instance.